Michiyo Hayes Kuramochi’s Illuminati Style

 Rei Kawakubo is one of my most admired figures.
 I had an opportunity to see her MET exhibition, I felt like seeing her inner universe through the exhibited garments.
 Basically, they are totally wearable art pieces.
 Her new collection featured one of my favorite Japanese artists, Makoto Takahashi.
 I admired what a cool choice she made!

-From one-eyed pyramids and Saturn imagery to Mickey Mouse, there seems to be a lot of Illuminati symbolism in your work.
+Speaking of which.
+From one-eyed pyramids and Saturn imagery to Mickey Mouse, there seems to be a lot of Illuminati style symbolism in your work.
 Why?

 I can’t stop my interest in modern myths and conspiracy theories; I see them as the adult versions of storybooks.
 These sorts of dark fantasies are one of my strong inspirations.
-I don’t say I believe (in the Illuminati) as 100% total truth, of course not!
+I don’t say I believe (in the Illuminati) as 100% total truth.
 But I do think it makes sense if there are secretly powerful group(s) of people existing in this world, just as they do in children’s storybooks or comic books.
+And they can have a lot of control over us if we don’t expose them.
 I’d like to remind people of this through my designs, in my pop way!

 How are you eco-friendly in your daily life?